Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 # REQUIREMENTS

-To access a specific data or feature of these APIs, you need to make sure that these **conditions are fulfilled**:
+To access a specific data or feature of these API, you need to make sure that these **conditions are fulfilled**:
 - At least one of the vehicle **[Connected Vehicle Services scope](#connected-vehicle-services)** subscription contains this data.
 - The vehicle **[privacy settings]({{site.baseurl}}/connected-vehicles/privacy/#article)** should not block the refreshment of the data you want to access.
 - Your developer account has subscribed a **[plan (SLA)](#service-level-agreement)** that fits your needs of request.